pagarevijayy/pagarevijayy/README.md

 Exceptional at leveraging interpersonal skills to facilitate a collaborative relationship among cross-functional teams to get the work done.
 Excellent problem-solver with an aptitude for troubleshooting and the ability to quickly master new skills, technology, or a role.

 I'm a passionate individual who loves frontend and javascript the language...
-Also, I have a keen interest in early-stage startups, venture capitalism, product ideation, growth and delivery
+Also, I have a keen interest in early-stage startups, venture capitalism, product ideation, growth and delivery.

 A high agency contributor who likes to own the systems/processes/products end-to-end.
 Agile, dependable individual who takes ownership, learns fast and is a resourceful team player.
 Good at organizational skills and paying attention to detail.
 Have assumed leadership responsibilities in the past.

-Ex fin-tech, education
+Ex fin-tech, education.

-Medium and Twitter: @pagarevijayy

 Feel free to drop a message or a simple Hii! :)

 Open for opportunities.